Student Placements: Benefit or Burden?

 Supervising students isn’t necessarily a walk in the park and sometimes it just isn’t someone’s cup of tea.
 Placement providers talk about how time consuming and isolating supervision can be, and how it impacts on the supervisor’s own workload.
 Some ways of addressing this include:

-- Get training: GRH provides basic and intermediate level supervision training a number of times a year free of charge, and the University of Melbourne also offers an advanced supervision course for a fee.
+- Get training: GRH provides basic, intermediate, and advanced level supervision training a number of times a year for a small fee.
 Universities are increasingly providing webinars on how to use discipline specific assessment tools and there are also a number of resources available online.

 - Collaborative supervision: there is no need to only have one supervisor on a placement.
 Collaborative supervision has been proven in research to benefit both students and supervisors and can have different formations (Hanson & Deluliis, 2015)